 Get grounded!
-Just in time for Taurus season and a sensually stabilizing cosmic cycle, we’re thrilled to bring you our latest installment of zodiac-themed yoga poses by Andrea Rice, a Libra with a Taurus Midheaven and Astrostyle’s Managing Editor.
+Just in time for Taurus season and a sensually stabilizing cosmic cycle, we’re thrilled to bring you these zodiac-themed yoga poses by Andrea Rice, a Libra with a Taurus Midheaven and Astrostyle’s Managing Editor.
 For each astrological season, Andrea will share her favorite planetary poses tailored to the traits of the corresponding star sign.
 By embodying astrology and asana, you can move more in tune to the natural rhythms of life; enhancing your perceptions and elevating your spirit.

 Namaste! –Tali & Ophi